-Speech of CBL
+Speech note of CBL

-Hi, everyone, today I am going to show you guys our group's proposal, which is about how to deal with the problem that college students are addicted to playing mobile phones in lessons.
+Hi, everyone, today we are going to show you guys our group's proposal, which is about how to deal with the problem that college students are addicted to playing mobile phones in class.
 Then please allow me to introduce our group members for you, there are 龚铄旭 黄伟聪 李昂 林浩峰.
 So what's the background of our proposal ?
 First of all, The 21st century has witnessed the increasingly development of phone technology and Internet.
 We college students now are equipped with smart phone, which should be used for study and moderate entertainment.
 However, there is terrible phenomenon that a lot of college students use smart phone for playing games and surfing when having class.
-With this issue, they are not able to focus on what teacher is saying, influencing their study.
-Besides, it's universe that they stay up late for playing smart phone, which is bad for their health badly.
-Therefore, we are now put into a situation where we are supposed to solve this problem immediately, for which our group puts up with this proposal to analyze the reason and find out corresponding solutions.
-We aims to get students in BT rid of phones in class for one week!
-And the second part is our aim, actually, we attach more attention to No.1 goal, which may be impossible, but significant!
-And here are our activities.
+As a result, they are not able to focus on what the teacher is teaching, which would have a very bad effect on their study.
+Besides, it's common that they stay up late playing smart phones, which is bad for their health.
+Therefore, we need to solve this problem immediately.
+That’s why our group carry out this research to find out the causes and corresponding solutions.
+We aim to help students in BT get rid of phones in class for one week!
+And the second part is our aim, actually, we attach more attention to Goal No.1, which may be impossible, but significant!
+Now let’s look at our activities.
 But owing to some reasons, we couldn't carry it out.
 Fortunately, we get our questionaire.
 So let's see what we find out from that.
 Firstly, from these two lists, we give a conclusion that there's gender difference of playing phones, I mean, girls are seemed to enjoy playing with phones.
 And the first grade's students prefer to play phones in classes.
-So do you think that it is true?
-And most students would like to playing phones from time to time, and they will choose whether to play with cellphone according to their teachers.
+Do you agree?
+And most students would like to play phones from time to time, and they will decide whether to play with cellphone according to different teachers.
 What's more, a lot of students use phones to chat with others and research for information.
 When it comes to the reasons, we can infer the major reason is that what teachers talk about is boring.

-Lastly, I gonna say that every college students should not be buried in playing phones.
+Lastly, we want to propose that college students should not be buried in phones.
 We are supposed to learn more professional knowledge to get ready for our future's career!

 That's all, thank you!